maxhbr/LDBcollector/md/TORQUE-1.1.md

 Comments on (easy) usability
 ----------------------------

--   Per Fedora, when the licensing for TORQUE 2.4 expired, the TORQUE upstream drafted a new license with updated contact information.
+-   “Per Fedora, when the licensing for TORQUE 2.4 expired, the TORQUE upstream drafted a new license with updated contact information.
 The intention was to have a lawyer retain the same functionality as the older licensing, but because part of it was misread or accidentally